nus-cs2103-AY1920S1/duke/docs/README.md

 2. [T][✓] task 2 (by: Jan 01, 2009 0900)
 3. [T][✘] task 3 (at: Feb 02, 2009 0900)
 ```
-all the tasks in this location.

 ### `delete [taskNum]`

-Deletes a task in taskList.
+Delete a task in taskList.

 Example of usage: